-For scrambled eggs by the sea, skip over to Bunkers Beach Café, a charming beachfront spot that offers alfresco dining in summer and fireside feasts during winter.
-The menu features breakfast favourites such as bubble and squeak or crepes with poached apple, and lunches of shepherd's pie, pizza or fish and chips.
-Another spot for a beachside brunch is Lamont's deli and café at Smiths Beach hotel; they cook up breakfast favourites like pancakes with maple syrup, smoked salmon on brioche or a full English breakfast wrap, or go for something a little more like lunch with salt water barramundi grilled in Dijon butter with pancetta or a Greek salad with slow cooked lamb.
+For scrambled eggs by the sea, skip over to Bunkers Beach House, a charming beachfront spot that offers alfresco dining in summer and fireside feasts during winter.
+The menu features breakfast favourites such as bubble and squeak or crêpes with poached apple, and lunches of shepherd's pie, pizza or fish and chips.
+Another spot for a beachside brunch is Lamont's deli and café at Smiths Beach hotel; they cook up breakfast favourites like pancakes with maple syrup, smoked salmon on brioche or a full-English breakfast wrap, or go for something a little more like lunch with saltwater barramundi grilled in Dijon butter with pancetta or a Greek salad with slow-cooked lamb.